University of South Carolina Department of Religious Studies

 Member of Committee on the Status of Women in the Profession, American Academy of Religion, 2005-2007.

-Member, Religions, Medicines and Healings section, American Academy of Religion beginning 2005.
+Member, Religions, Medicines and Healings section committee, American Academy of Religion beginning 2005.

 Journal of Feminist Studies in Religion, editorial board, beginning November 2004.